JitHubApp/JitHubV3/docs/markdown-rendering-architecture.md

 - Block backgrounds are filled using `MarkdownBlockStyle.Background` + corner radius.
 - Inline code renders with a theme-driven background surface (padding + corner radius) without affecting code block rendering.
 - Code blocks render as a single background surface with padding using the resolved block style.
+- Images render as deterministic placeholder surfaces by default; an optional `RenderContext.ImageResolver` can supply a resolved `SKImage`.

 ### Decorations + links (so far)
 - Strikethrough is propagated into layout runs and rendered as a strike line.